OZEV eligible Solar compatible

 What The Solo 3 Range Offers

 Inside, a new circuit board and revised wiring configuration provide more efficient use of space, making installation easier and tidier.
 The design allows for cable entry from multiple directions, including left, right, bottom, or rear, further simplifying the installation process.
-Compared to many other chargers, the Solo 3 is designed for straightforward wiring and setup, often making it easier to install than other chargers, which may require additional components or more complex wiring procedures.
-Installation typically involves mounting the unit on a garage wall and running essential cables through it, highlighting the importance of proper placement and wiring.
-The Solo 3 offers ample space within the unit for wiring, making the installation process notably easier for both professionals and DIYers.
+The Solo 3 is designed for straightforward wiring and setup.
+Installation typically involves mounting the unit on an outside or garage wall and running the supply cable through to it, so proper placement and wiring matter.
+The unit offers reasonable space inside for wiring, which makes the job simpler for installers.

 Solo 3 And Solo 3S Variants